mrafee113/dotbot-link-extra/README.md

     !! note that I didn't test this thoroughly with all the variations of the vars, e.g. `relative`.

     extra options (local and defaults):
-        - store-perms := false
+        - store-perms := true
         - perms-file  := {base-directory}/.perms.yaml
-        - backup      := false
+        - backup      := true
         - backup-dir  := {base-directory}/backups/

     link: (same as before)